jshims/blog/clnwjb1fh000109l47dxgevtv.md

     * IAM role with s3:PutObject && GetObject policy

-Since the creation of each process may be different when you implement it I will try to roughly outline what is needed.
+I will try to roughly outline what is needed since the implementation of each process may differ when you do it.
 I will assume that you have created a CloudFront distribution and linked it with a S3 as the origin server.

-First, create a lambda function to convert the image.
-When creating a lambda function it is important to give it the proper permissions.
+First, create a AWS Lambda to convert the image.
+When creating a Lambda it is important to give it the proper permissions.
 Thus, create an IAM role providing it permission to get objects from S3, put objects to S3, and invalidate the cache in CloudFront.
 It will look similar to this:

 ```json
 {